Atommash: History

-Soviet period: 1975-1991
+Soviet period: 1975–1991

-On May 22, 1970, a state committee for the construction of the plant was assembled.
+On May 22, 1970, a state Soviet committee for the construction of the plant was assembled.
 On July 8, 1972, official hiring process for workers and engineers started.
 On August 30, 1975, the first stilt of the Production Facility #1 was erected.

 In 1973, the Politburo of the Central Committee of the Communist Party of the Soviet Union made a decision to establish a major nuclear engineering enterprise in Volgodonsk, Rostov Oblast.
 There were several reasons for choosing Volgodonsk, and above all, the town's proximity to the country's southern deposits of iron and steel.
-Equally important was the opportunity to utilize the Tsimlyansk Reservoir and the Volga-Don Canal (which connects the reservoir to the Volga) for shipping raw materials, components and assemblies to the plant and delivery of manufactured goods.
+Equally important was the opportunity to utilize the Tsimlyansk Reservoir and the Volga–Don Canal (which connects the reservoir to the Volga) for shipping raw materials, components and assemblies to the plant and delivery of manufactured goods.
 Russia's internal waterway system made transportation of heavy and bulky items to the regions of the country and the world through the Sea of Azov, the Black and Caspian seas easier and cheaper.
 Roads, railways and an airport were created in order to support the plant.

 Capacity utilization planning revealed that electricity generated by three hydropower stations of Volgodonsk is not sufficient.
 Therefore, it was decided to build the Rostov Nuclear Power Plant.
 In November 1974, the USSR Council of Ministers approved the technical design of the first stage of the industrial complex, which was originally called "The Volgodonsk Heavy Machinery Plant" (VZTM).
 Main tasks for the construction of VZTM (renamed to Atommash in March 1976) for the period from 1976 to 1980 were determined.

 Atommash started producing equipment for the nuclear energy industry in 1977.
 The cumulative power capacity produced by the company reached 3 GW by 1978 and 4 GW by 1979.
 In 1981, Atommash produced its first reactor for the second unit of the South Ukraine Nuclear Power Plant.

 According to the plan of socio-economic development of the region, a whole new city area (the so-called "New City") was built in Volgodonsk in order to support industrial and economical activities of Atommash.
 Before the construction of Atommash, the population of Volgodonsk was 35 thousand people; in 1981 there were about 135 thousand people living in the city.
 The expansion of the city area came together with modern residential areas, nurseries, kindergartens, schools, hospitals, shopping centers, cafes and restaurants, laundries, sporting and fitness facilities, theatres, cinemas and more.

 The Chernobyl disaster in 1986 and the Dissolution of the Soviet Union decreased the number of orders for the nuclear equipment, and the company had to expand the assortment of manufactured goods.